 The Recommendations are not mandatory, however the ASX requires that an entity explain why it has not adopted any particular recommendation on an "if not, why not" basis.

-Accordingly, in the table below the Recommendations that will not be followed have been identified and reasons provided for not following them along with what (if any) alternative governance practices the Company intends to adopt instead of the relevant Recommendation.
+Accordingly, in the table below the Recommendations that have not been followed are identified and reasons provided for not following them along with what (if any) alternative governance practices the Company has adopted instead of the relevant Recommendations.